 Applications have been made to list the Equity Shares and admit them to trading on the BSE and NSE.
-No assurance can be given as to the liquidity or sustainability of the trading market for the Equity Shares, the ability of holders of the Equity Shares to sell their Equity Shares or the price at which holders of the Equity Shares.
+No assurance can be given as to the liquidity or sustainability of the trading market for the Equity Shares, the ability of holders of the Equity Shares to sell their Equity Shares or the price at which holders of the Equity Shares will be able to sell their Equity Shares.
 See "Risk Factors-Risks Associated with the Equity Shares-There may be no active market for the Equity Shares, which may cause the price of the Equity Shares to fall".

-This Preliminary Placement Document has not been, and will not be, registered as a prospectus with the Register of Companies in India or overseas to the public or any other class of investors other than QIBs.
+This Placement Document has not been, and will not be, registered as a prospectus with the Register of Companies in India or overseas to the public or any other class of investors other than QIBs.